MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/use-the-compass.md

 ## Create a simple compass app

-This section is divided into two subsections.
-The first subsection will take you through the steps necessary to create a simple compass application from scratch.
-The following subsection explains the app you have just created.
+An app can retrieve the current heading with respect to magnetic, or true, north.
+Navigation apps use the compass to determine the direction a device is facing and then orient the map accordingly.

+> [!NOTE]
+> For a more complete implementation, see the [compass sample](https://github.com/Microsoft/Windows-universal-samples/tree/main/Samples/Compass).

 ### Instructions

 - Create a new project, choosing a **Blank App (Universal Windows)** from the **Visual C#** project templates.

 - Open your project's MainPage.xaml.cs file and replace the existing code with the following.

 ```csharp
     using System;